mahusar/dragonator-addons/README.md

 `Registry` reads the public server list off the Stealth chain, so a player who reaches one Dragonator finds the rest.
 Getting your own server onto that list is a one-off command - see `Registry/tools/registry.py` and `Registry/SETUP.md`.

+`Witness` keeps a receipt of every match, signed by both players with keys the server does not have, and anchors them on the Stealth chain - so a result cannot be invented, altered or back-dated.
+Anchoring is off until the operator turns it on.

 ## Install